 Our DIY camper van conversion will be used as a winter splitboarding basecamp, so climate control is primordial.
-The Thinsulate thermal insulation, along with the Webasto AirTop 2000 STC air heater and the Maxxair Fan are the key elements to make our campervan conversion comfortable during winter.
+The Thinsulate insulation, the EZ-Cool insulation, the insulated window covers, the Webasto AirTop 2000 STC air heater and the Maxxair Fan are the key elements to make our campervan conversion comfortable during winter.

 Choosing which type of insulation to use was one of the toughest decision; there is no perfect solution, therefore we went with the solution that was the best compromise for us.

 How does our insulation performs?
 Please read “On Second Thought” at the bottom of this page!
 We have a thorough discussion about that 🙂